-Partially Hydrogenated Oil

 Artificial colors are chemical compounds made mainly from coal-tar derivatives.

 Artificial colors have been linked to allergic reactions, asthma, skin rashes, hyperactivity, headaches and fatigue.
+Artificial flavors are cheaply produced chemical mixtures that mimic a natural flavor.

 Artificial flavors also linked to numerous sensitivities.